Mishcon de Reya page structure

 Next steps

-With three months to go before compulsory ID verification becomes a reality, it makes sense to verify the identities of directors and PSCs sooner rather than later.
-So far, we have only had confirmation of the timing for individuals who are or will be directors or PSCs of UK companies (or LLPs).
-Companies House stated this week that identity verification requirements for limited partnerships, corporate directors of companies, corporate members of limited liability partnerships (LLPs), and officers of corporate PSCs "will commence later".
+It makes sense to verify the identities of directors and PSCs sooner rather than later.
+So far, we have only had confirmation of the timing for individuals who are or will be directors or PSCs of UK companies (or LLPs), or are or will be directors of overseas companies with UK establishments.
+Companies House has said that identity verification requirements for limited partnerships, corporate directors of companies, corporate members of limited liability partnerships (LLPs), and officers of corporate PSCs "will commence later".

 How can we help you?